Reunion: cast, plot, first look pictures and everything we know

 Reunion cast

-There have been no casting announcements at this stage, but news that most of the roles will be played by actors who are deaf or use British Sign Language (BSL) has been welcomed by many in the deaf community.
+Producers also confirmed most of the roles will be played by actors who are deaf or use British Sign Language (BSL), news that has been welcomed by many in the deaf community.

 Writer and executive producer, William Mager, says: “I wanted to address a difficult topic that’s mostly unique to the deaf community in the vehicle of a mystery thriller that educates audiences about what it’s like to be deaf, without falling into the usual tropes of ‘deep, rich and beautiful sign language’ and ‘living in a silent world’.
 We have an incredible wealth of deaf acting talent in this country, and I can’t wait to see what they can do.”